Hospital Indemnity Insurance

 1 “Hospital” does not include certain facilities such as nursing homes, convalescent care or extended care facilities.
 Please consult your certificate for details.

 2 There may be a pre-existing exclusion for covered sicknesses.
+Covered services/treatments must be the result of an accident or sickness as defined in the certificate.
 See your Disclosure Statement or Outline of Coverage/Disclosure Document for full details.

 3 The Admission Benefit is not payable for Emergency Room treatment or outpatient treatment.
 The payment of the admission benefit requires a Confinement.
 Hospital Confinement requires the assignment to a bed as a resident inpatient in a Hospital (including an Intensive Care Unit of a Hospital) on the advice of a Physician or confinement in an observation area within a Hospital for a period of no less than 20 continuous hours on the advice of a Physician.
 Please consult your certificate for details.